Complete Guide on How To Read a Credit Report

 Credit report red flags

-It is important to check your credit regularly to determine if there are errors and to spot red flags that could suggest identity theft.
+It is essential to check your credit regularly to identify any errors and to detect potential red flags that may indicate identity theft.
 Some red flags to watch for when checking your credit report include:

 • Accounts you did not open